Belief overview

 Neutral

-What it is: Orthodox spirituality values fasting, vigilance, prayer, discipline of the senses, and ascetic life, both monastic and lay.
+What it is: Orthodox spirituality values fasting, vigilance, prayer, discipline of the senses, and the ascetic life, both monastic and lay.

 Supportive